BadHunterN1/m-moh/README.md

 5. **EmailJS:** Sends email confirmations upon order completion.
 6. **localStorage:** Stores cart data and order history.
 7. **Google Fonts & FontAwesome:** Enhances the UI with custom fonts and icons.

+## 📄 **Detailed Page Breakdown**

+### **Home Page (index.html)**
+- Displays a dynamic list of products, with each showing a brief description, price, and "Add to Cart" button.

+### **Product Details Page**
+- Users can view a detailed product description, price, availability, and images.
+Quantities can be selected, and products can be added to the cart from here.

+### **Shopping Cart Page (cart.html)**
+- Lists the items added to the cart with options to adjust quantities, remove products, and view the total cost.
+The cart updates dynamically as users make changes.

+### **Checkout Page (checkout.html)**
+- Collects the user’s billing information, displays the total price, and allows users to place an order.
+After placing the order, an email receipt is sent.

+### **Order History Page (orders.html)**
+- Logged-in users can view a history of all their past orders, including product details, quantities, and total cost.

+### **Login and Registration Pages**
+- New users can create an account, while returning users can log in.
+Registered users can view their orders and other personalized details.

 ## 🚀 **How to Use**
 1. **Browse Products:** Start by exploring the main page product listings.